hashicorp/terraform-provider-azuread/website/docs/auth/service_principal_configuration.html.markdown

 ---
 layout: "azuread"
-page_title: "Azure Active Directory Provider: Configuring a Service Principal for AAD"
+page_title: "Azure Active Directory Provider: Configuring a Service Principal to manage an Azure Active Directory"
 sidebar_current: "docs-azuread-authentication-configuring-service-principal"
 description: |-
-  This guide will cover how to use grant permissions to a Service Principal (Shared Account) to interact with the Azure Active Directory Provider.
+  This guide will cover how to use grant permissions to a Service Principal (Shared Account) to manage objects within an Azure Active Directory .

 ---